Moyinoluwa-10/aamu-botb-2024/server/README.md

 ---
 ### Endpoints
-You need to run the server concurrently with the client to make API calls from the frontend.
+You need to run the server concurrently with the client to make API calls from the client.
 This is necessary to be able to sign up and sign in if you are running the program on your local system.